 Planning for Bioterrorism

-The STARC temporary containment system allows for healthcare staff to be quick and effective during emergency situations, such as a bioterrorism event.
+The STARC temporary containment system allows healthcare staff to be quick and effective during emergency situations, such as a bioterrorism event.
 The system is designed to be installed easily, relocated quickly, and used incongruent with the facility’s emergency response plan.

 Decontamination measures play a huge role in reducing the chance of further contamination during an outbreak.
 The most common method of decontamination is sealing off the affected area and successfully removing the agent.
 STARC Systems allows for the containing of high risk contaminated areas to enable aggressive cleaning.
 STARC System exceeds the ICRA Class IV requirements, the highest risk group assessment classification, is airtight to enable and maintain negative air pressure and has proven to contain airborne particulates and isolate surface contamination.